roidelapluie/blog/content/pages/pipeline.md

 Title: Cloning jenkins pipelines

+<div class="box error">The content of this page is deprecated.
+Please see my <a href="http://www.youtube.com/watch?v=xeqk8v7IVCE">talk</a> about building pipelines at scale for more up-to-date information, together with the build flow plugin and the job DSL plugin.</div>

 This script allows you to clone an entire pipeline.
 It clones every job in the pipeline, changes the name of the triggered jobs

 Usage